Modeling of the High Column Density systems in The Lyman-Alpha Forest: The model for correlations with HCDs

 Figure \ref{fig:Fvoigt} shows $F^{\text{Voigt}}_{\text{HCD}}$ for different ranges of integration of the $f(n)$ used in the production of the mocks.
 The function for the full range of column densities, $17.2<n<22.5$, is the solid green line .
 The two major contributors to this function are $20.3<n<21.3$ and $19.3<n<20.3$ with the highest column densities, $21.3<n<22.5$, having a minor importance.
 If one masks DLAs with $n>20.3$, the solid grey line is the relevant function with the major contribution coming from the range $19.3<n<20.3$.

 If $f(n)$ is known (as for the mock data), equations \ref{eqn:scale-dependent_bias} and \ref{Equa:Fhcd} show that the power spectrum is determined by the combinations $\bhcd\rhohcd$ and $\bhcd\betahcd\rhohcd$.
 For mock data, the known mean density is $\rhohcd(z_{eff}\approx2.29)=0.00158$\AA$^{-1}$, and by adopting this value fits of the correlation functions return values of $(\bhcd,\betahcd)$.
-We will always place a strong prior on $\betahcd$, so fits of mock data can be considered to return simply a value of $\bhcd$.
+Since the HCD effect is rather small, the data are not precise enough to determine the two parameters so, following \citep{dmdb2020}, we always place a prior on $\betahcd=0.5\pm0.05$ appropriate for halos of bias $\approx2$ at high redshift.

 For real data, $f(n)$ is unknown for $17.2<\lognhicm<20$.
 Because of this analyses have used a phenomenological form for $\Fhcd$.
 The final eBOSS analysis \citep{dmdb2020} and the DESI analyses \citep{DESIyr1lyabao,DESI-yr3lyabao} used